International Circus Festival of Monte-Carlo

 A contortionist performs at the 32nd International Circus Festival of Monte-Carlo in January 2008.

-The International Circus Festival of Monte-Carlo (Festival International du Cirque de Monte-Carlo) is an annual circus that takes place every year in the month of January.
+The International Circus Festival of Monte-Carlo (Festival International du Cirque de Monte-Carlo) is an annual circus that takes place every January.
 The festival was created in 1974 by Prince Rainier III of Monaco to recognize and promote circus performers at the pinnacle of their profession.
 It was initially held in Monte Carlo until the festival's permanent venue in Monaco's Fontvieille district, the Chapiteau de Fontvieille, was completed.

 During the festival, circus acts from around the world are performed for paying audiences and are presented to a jury of circus professionals, specialists and journalists.
 The jury gives awards for the best circus acts, including the Golden Clown (Clown d'or), Silver Clown (Clown d'argent) and Bronze Clown (Clown de bronze), in the form of statuettes.
 Special prizes are also awarded by various companies, organizations, institutions and individuals.
 The awards, called Palmarès, are presented during a closing gala performance attended by the Prince of Monaco and his family.

 The festival is presided over by Princess Stéphanie of Monaco, who serves as the festival's president and oversees much of the planning of the competitions and gala shows.
 Princess Stéphanie became president of the event in 2006, succeeding her late father in the role.

-Of note - the 2025 festival coincided with the Trump inauguration and anti-American sentiment was noted.